mitranim/sublime-fmt/readme.md

 * Configure executables and other settings per _scope_ (syntax type: `source.go`, `source.rust` and so on).
 * Preserve cursor and scroll position when formatting.
 * Show errors in an output panel (configurable).
+* Format either an entire file, or only selection.
+  * Selection formatting works for embedded syntaxes, such as JS inside HTML.

 Limitations: